uvaai/ml1/80 week8/10 Exam Material/content.md

 your one slide, is a perfectly valid approach.

 Afterward, we'll ask some follow-up questions about your selected algorithm.
-If you select an easy algorithm, like univariate linear or k-NN, these questions might be harder than if you select a more difficult to explain algorithm.
+If you selected an easy algorithm, like univariate linear or k-NN, these questions might be harder than if you selected a more difficult to explain algorithm.
 Finally, there will also be some open questions on general machine learning theory and one or two other algorithms.